-To understand the challenges and obstacles people with autism are facing during the Covid 19 pandemic and online, Recite Me sit down with Katie Mitchell, Marketing Manager Autism Plus, to discuss how they are supporting as many people as they can.
+To understand the challenges and obstacles people with autism face online, Recite Me caught up with Katie Mitchell, Marketing Manager Autism Plus, to discuss how they are supporting as many people as they can.

 What are the common barriers people with autism can face online?